 In this article, you will encounter with 11 best DAW for beginners and get the core knowledge and criteria which help you to choose the one that suits your need.

 After the digitization of music production technology, there were many music production DAWs came into the market.
 I remembered my 1st DAW which was N-Track.
 In those days N-Track was supposed to one of the best DAW along with Sonar and others.
 But with time, and continuous transformation in technology, more fine and sophisticated DAWs are introduced.

-When I See into past using N-Track, it seems like a toy in front of today’s music production software.
-Today DAW software do much more things than ever.
+When I See into the past using N-Track, it seems like a toy in front of today’s music production software.
+Today DAW software does many more things than ever.
 Obviously, the operating of these giants is harder and time-consuming, especially when you are a beginner.